DanielMartensson/Memorize-Sentences/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/Learn-French/main/Pictures/Check%203.png)

-And upload own sentencens in other languages.
+And upload own sentences in other languages.
 Please create a csv file with the format frenchSentence,yourSentence,yourLanguage e.g

 ```
 Oui,Yes,English